 Dark Skies: Volcanic Contribution to Climate Change

 A volcanic eruption can affect global climate for several years.
-In this lesson, students are introduced to how a volcanic eruption affects the atmosphere.
-Students explore recent and historical images and videos and create a simple model.
-To learn about atmospheric change that causes a reduction in light to Earth’s surface and how this affects climate.
+Students explore recent and historical videos and create a simple volcano model to learn about atmospheric change that causes a reduction in light to Earth’s surface and how this affects climate.

 - Recognize that volcanic eruptions, a process of the geosphere, can affect the composition of the atmosphere

-- Investigate the impact of large volcanic eruptions on environments as well as climate
+- Understand the impact of large volcanic eruptions on environments as well as climate

 - Summarize how volcanic eruptions, a natural event, contributes to climate change